Janaksunuwar/AMRprediction_HomologyModeling_Docking/README.md

 # Note

-The release version of programs associated might opt for certain dependencies and results might vary in different version as general.
+The release version of programs associated might opt for certain dependencies and results might vary in different version due to bug fixes, algorithm improvement, variable methods, and strategies.
-Sklearn Version 0.21.3
-MODELLER 10.1
-AutoDock Vina v1.1.2
-OpenBabel v2.3.1
-UCSF Chimera v1.15
-DiscoverStudioVisualizer v21.1.0.20298